ballerina-attic/ballerina-www/website/two-column-pages/docs/community.md

 ## Want to be kept up-to-date?

-We run an announcement-only, no-marketing-spam mailing list that we will use to inform you of new releases and similar relevant information.
-If you’d like to join please submit the form below
+We run an announcement-only, no-marketing-spam mailing list, which we will use to inform you of new releases and similar relevant information.
+If you’d like to join, please submit the below form.

-(GDPR compliant mandatory consent click included!):
+(GDPR-compliant mandatory consent click included!):

 <form class="cFormContainerOS">
 <label class="subscribeForm" id="subscribeFormLabelOS">Email Address</label>